 (1) acquires BPA’s Resource Support Services; and/or

-(2) purchases power from BPA at a Tier 2 rate,
+(2) purchases power from BPA at a Tier 2 Rate,

 then Power Services shall provide and «Customer Name» shall purchase Transmission Scheduling Service.
 In such case, the Parties shall revise this exhibit to include the terms and conditions of such service.